The influence of thermal effects on the breakup of thin films of nanometric thickness: Numerical schemes and initial condition implementation

 Parallel computing with multi-node systems and multi-core processors is also used in scientific computing but is resource-limited by the number of cores available per CPU.
 GPUs, on the other hand, have thousands of ``cores" available for computing and allow the programmer many more degrees of freedom in parallelization~\cite{Sanders}.
 Various CUDA algorithms have been developed for solving penta-diagonal systems \cite{Lam2019,Gloster2019}, for example, which often arise from 4th order PDEs such as Eq.~\eqref{thicksub_thin_film}.
-Recent work~\cite{Lam2019} described a GPU-based code that can be used to solve thin film problems, finding a near $4000$ times speed up over similar CPU-based code for certain domain sizes.
-In the present work, we discuss an extension of that code, which also incorporates thermal effects with CUDA, and we briefly describe this extension next.
+Recent work~\cite{Lam2019} described a GPU-based code that can be used to solve thin film problems, finding a near $150$ times speed up over similar CPU-based code for certain domain sizes.
+The present work uses an extension of that code, which also incorporates thermal effects with CUDA, described below.

 The remainder of the section is structured as follows.
 First, we define the 3D spatial grid.
 Then, we describe the solution methodology for computing temperatures, both in the film and in the substrate.
 Finally, we conclude with the solution mechanism for film thickness.
-We focus mainly here on the aspects of the implementation that are specific to 3D geometry.
+We focus mainly here on the aspects of the implementation that are specific to the 3D geometry.

 The $x$-component of the spatial grid is given by Eq.~\eqref{thicksub_x_grid} and the $z$-component of the substrate grid by Eq.~\eqref{thicksub_z_grid}.
-We similarly introduce the $y$-component of the spatial grid
+We similarly introduce the $y$-component of the spatial grid,

 where $M$ is the number of grid points in the $y$-direction.
 Therefore, the film grid consists of $N\times M$ interior nodes $\{(x_i,y_j),\, i=1,2,\ldots,N,\, j=1,2,\ldots,M\}$.
 In the substrate there are $N\times M \times p$ nodes $(x_i,y_j,z_k)$.